andreyto/pgp-par/README.md

 -   GNU Make
 -   Internet connection.
 The installation procedure might try to download some Python dependencies from Python Package Index (PyPi).
-    If you try ro run the large test, the test script will try to download MS data from public repositories.

 All software components listed above are available as standard packages in major Linux distributions.